Gauge-invariant electromagnetic responses in superconductors: Introduction

-This issue has long been recognized since the first proposal of BCS theory.
-Many people argued whether it was possible to discuss the Meissner effect in a gauge-invariant manner.
-The calculations of BCS theory were limited to the London gauge and the potential violation of the sum rule related to the gauge invariance was pointed out~\cite{Buckingham1957}.
-These issues prompted debates over various aspects, such as the assumptions about the microscopic Hamiltonian~\cite{Schafroth1958,Rickayzen1958,Wentzel1958} and the inclusion of Coulomb interactions~\cite{Pines1958}.
-Through the analysis based on the random phase approximation, longitudinal collective modes were found and the sum rule was verified, which resulted in a gauge invariant response kernel~\cite{Anderson1958,Bogoliubov1958,Yosida1959,Rickayzen1959a,Rickayzen1959}.
+This issue has been recognized since the early days of BCS theory.
+There were debates about whether the Meissner effect could be derived in a gauge-invariant manner.
+Early calculations were confined to the London gauge, and potential violations of gauge-related sum rules were noted~\cite{Buckingham1957}.
+These concerns led to discussions about the role of the microscopic Hamiltonian~\cite{Schafroth1958,Rickayzen1958,Wentzel1958} and the need to include Coulomb interactions~\cite{Pines1958}.
+Through the use of the random-phase approximation, longitudinal collective modes were discovered, and the sum rule was shown to be satisfied, resulting in a gauge-invariant response kernel~\cite{Anderson1958,Bogoliubov1958,Yosida1959,Rickayzen1959a,Rickayzen1959}.

-Eventually, Nambu reformulated BCS theory as the generalization of the Hartree-Fock approximation and provided the rigorous proof of the gauge invariance of the electromagnetic response kernel using the Ward identity~\cite{Nambu1960}.
-The problem of gauge invariance in the linear electromagnetic response of conventional superconductors was conclusively resolved.
-Nambu showed that the electromagnetic response kernel becomes gauge-invariant if the microscopic Hamiltonian possesses $U(1)$ symmetry and if one includes vertex corrections based on the Bethe-Salpeter equation~\cite{Nambu1960}.
-This method has been applied to the linear electromagnetic responses of superconductors with vertex corrections~\cite{Oh2024,Dai2017,Papaj2022}.
-In addition to the Nambu method, another method called ``consistent fluctuations of order parameters'' (CFOP) is proposed~\cite{Guo2013}.
-This method provides a straightforward physical interpretation of vertex corrections, allowing us to understand vertex corrections as the effects of fluctuations of the gap function induced by the gauge field.
+Eventually, Nambu reformulated BCS theory as a generalization of the Hartree--Fock approximation and rigorously proved gauge invariance of the electromagnetic response kernel using the Ward identity~\cite{Nambu1960}.
+This established the gauge invariance of linear electromagnetic responses in conventional superconductors.
+Nambu showed that gauge invariance is ensured if the microscopic Hamiltonian possesses $U(1)$ symmetry and vertex corrections are properly included through the Bethe--Salpeter equation~\cite{Nambu1960}.
+Around the same time, significant developments in the theory of many-body systems using Green functions were made~\cite{Martin1959,Kadanoff1961,Baym1961,Baym1962}.
+In particular, Baym and Kadanoff introduced the concept of ``conserving approximations'' and proved the conservation of energy, momentum, and charge from the equations of motion for Green functions~\cite{Baym1961,Baym1962}.
+This framework was later extended to superconductors~\cite{Ambegaokar1961}.
+Building on these developments, a method known as the ``consistent fluctuations of the order parameter'' (CFOP) was introduced~\cite{Kulik1981,Zha1995,Guo2013}, providing a physically transparent interpretation of vertex corrections as fluctuations of the gap function induced by gauge fields.
+These frameworks have been employed in numerous studies of gauge-invariant linear electromagnetic responses in superconductors~\cite{Lutchyn2008,Anderson2016,Boyack2016,Dai2017,Boyack2018,Papaj2022,Oh2024}.
+More recently, extensions to include impurity effects~\cite{Wang2025} and nonequilibrium dynamics~\cite{Yu2017,Yu2017a,Yang2018gi,Yang2019gi,Yang2020,Yang2020a} have also been investigated.